Budgeting for Basic Living Expenses

 Budgeting Tips

-Here’s some advice as you create and follow a budget:
+Here’s some advice as you create and live on a budget:

 • It also generally makes sense to incorporate savings into a budget.
-First to build an emergency savings account and then to save for other personal goals, including for retirement.
+First build an emergency savings account and then save for other personal goals, including for retirement.

 Although the proportional budget described above has savings as an integral part, the line-item budget and envelope budget don’t.
 But, a line can be added for savings towards retirement or other goals — and an envelope can be added to the monthly pile.